chakeson/Reading-order/backend/README.md

 ```

 ### `PUT`
 This is the endpoint intended for users to update their password.
 In the body of the request you need to include the new password.
-Account selected by authentication.
+Account selected by authentication, basic used to check if the provided password is correct.

 ```
 PUT http://localhost:3000/api/users HTTP/1.1
 content-type: application/x-www-form-urlencoded
-Authorization: Bearer <token>
+Authorization: Basic username password

 password=Password2!
 ```